-EDC’s have also been proven to affect the concentration of hormones in the bloodstream.
+Endocrine disruptors have been proven to affect the concentration of hormones in the bloodstream.
 This change in levels of hormones in the bloodstream can interfere with hormonal signalling and upset the healthy balance of hormones within the human body.

 Chemicals with endocrine disrupting properties can affect the normal function of endocrine glands even when they are present at very low, almost undetectable levels.

-Endocrine disrupting chemicals can accumulate in our bodies over time and even when we’ve reduced or removed the source of exposure.
+Endocrine disruptors can accumulate in our bodies over time and even when we’ve reduced or removed the source of exposure.
 This accumulation is known as body burden which can reduce our body’s natural ability to detox itself.
 Read more about body burden.

 The endocrine system

 The endocrine system is a collection of glands which produce and secrete around 50 different hormones including oestrogen and progesterone.
 These hormones are important in many key body functions, especially growth, metabolism, and sexual development.